nolarano/2D_Voronoi_Cell_Radial_Alignment/README.md

 1. Get the inner and outer cells for each Initial Condition:

       a.
 Each initial condition is labeled IC_625_1 etc. (there are 5)

       b.
-Comment out lines 33-36
+You might need to do some trial and error to get Router right (lines 76-77 in main.m) to get the number of cells in the model to match the experiment (average of 121 cells in each pattern).

       c.
-You might need to do some trial and error to get Router right (lines 70-71 in main.m) to get the number of cells in the model to match the experiment (average of 121 cells in each pattern).
+In main.m, change K_b to 0.1, lambda1 to 40, and all other lambdas to zero.

       d.
-In main.m, change K_b to 0.1, lambda1 to 20, and all other lambdas to zero.

-      e.
-In create_voroni.m change make sure lines 164/5 are like in the original code, not changing the coefficient in front of A0.

-      f.
 In solver.m comment out lines 251-4.
 We want to allow the cells to move.

-      g.
+      e.
 In diff_e_omega.m, uncomment lines 123-135

-      h.
+      f.
 Run main.m, and record/save the lists of inside and outside cells as well as the cdat final configuration.

 2. Get the results of varying contractility and stiffness